 Convenience--pick up your share at work or on the way home.

 Know your farmer that grows your food.
-Receive regular newsletters, updates, and useful recipes.
+Receive regular newsletters with useful recipes.

-Enjoy health benefits of increasing vegetable consumption and eating out less frequently.
+Enjoy health benefits of increasing vegetable consumption throughout the season.

 Keep more food dollars local.